Related services and key industries

 - Official Commendation for Meritorious Service, Federal Trade Commission, November 2007

-- Co-author with Andrew Eklund, "Strategies to avoid length pre-merger reviews," International Law Office, April 2019
+- Co-author with Andrew Eklund, "Strategies to avoid lengthy pre-merger reviews," International Law Office, April 2019

 - Co-author with Mark Angland, "FTC Consent Orders with Firewalls," prepared in connection with American Bar Association, Section of Antitrust Law, 67th Annual Spring Meeting, March 27, 2019